alantz19/jana-msgr2-test-task/README.md

 - run `npm run dev` from outside sail (not - `sail npm run dev`) as the changes won't be reflected in the webpage.
 - in `http://v2.local/sms/routing/routes/create` the select FormSelect doesn't update modelValue, maybe because it's an object?

-# tips #

-**Converting Data PHP objects to TypeScript**

-when creating a form on frontend create a data object (App/Data/*) add `/** @typescript */` to the top of the class then run `php artisan typescript:transform` to generate the typescript interface for the data object. (example in `App/Data/SmsRoutingRouteCreateData` and `resources/types/generated.ts`)

-To generate typescript from models we use `https://github.com/7nohe/laravel-typegen` run `sail npm run typegen --form-requests` to generate typescript interfaces for models. **Note** you need to run it in Sail cause it connects to DB.